 Mixing and dosing instructions:

 Nutritrace CSM + B: Mix with a ratio of 1/4 cup of CSM + B to 2 cups water (or 60g to 500 ml).
 Dose 1-4 drops per gallon per day.
 One gallon is equal to 3.758 liters.
 Start with the lowest dose of 1 drop per gallon per day and stay with that dose for 2-3 weeks before deciding to increase the dose.
 Increase the dose based on the needs of your plants.
-There are 76 drops in a teaspoon.
+There are 98 drops per teaspoon (5 ml).
 The 16 ounce (500 ml) graduated dispenser bottles we sell make mixing and dosing easier.
 These are sold individually and with one lb. of Nutritrace CSM as a bonus buy.

 Macro Micro Nutrient Mix instructions: Mix with a ratio of 1/4 cup of Macro Micro Nutrient Mix to 2 cups water (or 60g to 500 ml).
 Dose 1-4 drops per gallon per day.
 One gallon is equal to 3.785 liters.
 Start with the lowest dose of 1 drop per gallon per day and stay with that dose for 2-3 weeks before deciding to increase the dose.
 Increase the dose based on the needs of your plants.
-There are 75 drops in a teaspoon.
+There are 98 drops per teaspoon (5 ml).
 The 16 ounce (500 ml) graduated dispenser bottles we sell make mixing and dosing easier.
 These are sold individually and with one lb. of Macro Micro Nutrient Mix as a bonus buy.

 Adding a small amount (1 tsp or 5 ml) vinegar to your iron solution will help it go into solution easier and make it more bio available.